PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 (The `mv` command can rename files. eg -> `mv oldFileName newFileName`.)

-(Replit will break if once you rename the file, and were trying to edit it)
+(Replit might break oncew you rename the file)

 Once you reload the page you should see the `main.c` file was renamed to `deleteMe`.
 Open the shell tab again.
 We have been moved back to the "Hello-C" folder.
 Run `cd NewProject` to go into the "NewProject" folder in the shell.